 Drag and Tag both protect the value of the shares in a company by avoiding the shares being locked in.
 A 10% stake is difficult to sell and, therefore vulnerable to a buyer forcing a sale at a price which may have little relationship to the value of the company as a whole.
 It may, therefore be very important in terms of your investment in the company to ensure that your shares can form part of a larger number of shares thus keeping the price up.
 On the other hand without Tag rights you may find yourself stuck with an unsalable or devalued shareholding.
 Tag rights provide protection for the shareholders’ share value from being adversely affected due to them not being able to sell them.

-If you need a shareholder contract drawn up, have been offered an agreement already drafted or perhaps need to adjust, edit or renegotiate an existing shareholder agreement, get in touch with our lawyers.
+If you need a shareholder contract drawn up, have been offered an agreement already drafted or perhaps need to adjust, edit or renegotiate an existing shareholder agreement or are involved in a shareholder dispute, get in touch with our lawyers.